Text-to-SQL Data Synthesis Pipeline

 2.2 Data Synthesis Pipeline

-This pipeline does not require existing data; data is synthesized directly from the database.
-Therefore, you only need to configure the database.
-After configuring the database, pass it to the DatabaseManager for management.
-No need to provide first_entry_file_name
+This pipeline does not require existing data—it generates training data directly from databases.
+Therefore, only database configuration is needed.
+After configuring the database, pass it to DatabaseManager

 self.storage = FileStorage(